Apollo

 Motorhome travel offers a cost-effective alternative to renting a car and staying in hotels.
 And with a bit of thriftiness, you can reduce your expenses even further.

 3. Avoid backtracking: Fuel is a significant expense, especially for adventurers rolling in a large, diesel-guzzling rig.
-Instead, use the map application of your choice to plan an efficient route.
+Instead, use the map app of your choice to plan an efficient route.
 You’ll spend less time driving and more time kicking back.

-6. Tee up some travel buddies: Fuel, national park fees, and RV rental will cost the same, no matter the size of your crew.
+6. Line up some travel buddies: Fuel, national park fees, and RV rental will cost the same, no matter the size of your crew.
 Enlisting an adventurous travel buddy or two will slash the per-person spend.
 Try posting your plans on social media if you don’t know anyone keen to tag along (always thoroughly pre-vet potential travel pals).

 When is the best time to go campervanning in Perth?